featurevisor/featurevisor/docs/react.md

 description: Learn how to use Featurevisor SDK with React
 ---

-Featureivisor also comes with an additional package for React.js, for ease of integration in your React.js application. {% .lead %}
+Featurevisor also comes with an additional package for React.js, for ease of integration in your React.js application. {% .lead %}

 ## Installation